m0euk/RDS-Bridge/README.md

 Add `?dev=1` to the URL, or click **advanced** in the header, to reveal developer tools: an offline IQ-file test harness (drag in a `.wav` recording, inject calibrated noise and fading, and auto-sweep the decode threshold in dB), the experimental soft/blind read-outs, the known-PI matcher, the PI repetition-guard setting, and confidence calibration logging (per-opening evidence and outcome, including peak PI dominance and rival count, exportable as CSV).
 None of it is needed for normal listening.

+## Community

+The **RDS-Bridge** Discord — linked in-app under *About* — is the place to discuss the app, swap DX reports, share ideas and request features: <https://discord.gg/dNuqXhVyPt>

 ## Licence

-Released under the [MIT Licence](LICENSE) — free to use, modify and redistribute, including commercially, provided the copyright and licence notice are retained.
+Released under the [MIT Licence](https://github.com/m0euk/RDS-Bridge/blob/main/LICENSE) — free to use, modify and redistribute, including commercially, provided the copyright and licence notice are retained.
 Provided "as is", without warranty.

 ## Author

 Written by **Graeme Stoker, M0EUK**.
-Comments and feedback welcome: graemest@gmail.com Contributions via pull request or issue are welcome.
+Comments and feedback welcome: <graemest@gmail.com> Contributions via pull request or issue are welcome.